Man troopers rescued from water-filled ditch succumbs to injuries

-A Braggs man troopers rescued from a water-filled ditch following a single-vehicle crash succumbed to his injuries, the Oklahoma Highway Patrol reported.
+A Braggs man troopers rescued from a water-filled ditch after a single-vehicle crash has succumbed to his injuries, the Oklahoma Highway Patrol reported.

-Jack Stanley, 80, died June 22, two weeks after a crash put his 2014 Ford Escape upside-down in a ditch "full of water" in Muskogee near U.S. 64 and 83rd Street South, according to troopers' reports.
+Jack Stanley, 80, died June 22, two weeks after a crash put his 2014 Ford Escape upside-down in a ditch "full of water" near U.S. 64 and 83rd Street south of Muskogee, according to troopers' reports.

 Several troopers made the unexpected rescue about 1:20 p.m.
 June 8 while on their way to a student introductory camp.